Accenture/aada/README.md

 Accenture Active Directory Authenticator

 ## Release information
+Release 0.1.6, published Feb 22, 2021 - Added the ability for AADA to
+automatically create the .aws folder if it doesn't already exist.

 Release 0.1.5, published Jan 19, 2021 - Added the ability for AADA to
 automatically create config and credentials files if they do not already exist.
 Additionally, the aada Mac binary has been signed with an Apple